 - Respect your schedule: You literally can’t crochet 24/7, so be honest about how often you can commit to orders and how long an order can take.
 You are not a machine!

 - Charge a fair wage: Your skill and time is valuable, and it’s worth a fair wage.
 When you value your time, you will find happy clients who will, too.
 Price your work according to your worth, and don’t allow hagglers to dictate your wage.
-We have a free calculator to help you price any crochet item – CLICK HERE!
+Try this FREE calculator to help you price any crochet item.

-You can learn more about selling finished projects in My Crochet Career workshop by CLICKING HERE.
+CLICK HERE to learn more about selling finished projects in this workshop: My Crochet Career.

 Here are some tips for success: